swiss-transplant-cohort-study/3LC-user-manual/docs/source/patient2.rst

 .. image:: soasListing.png

 We recommend the following workflow for patient registration:
-   1. Register the patient in the STCS once you send the Patient information to the patient
+   #.
+Register the patient in the STCS once you send the Patient information to the patient.
-   2. Add the SOAS listing ID and the Organ
+   #.
+Add the SOAS listing ID and the Organ.
-   3. Register the consent as “Absent (awaiting)” with the date when the ICF was sent out
+   #.
+Register the consent as “Absent (awaiting)” with the date when the ICF was sent out.
-   4. Once you receive the consent form back, you should update the consent with the appropriate date
+   #.
+Once you receive the consent form back, you should update the consent with the appropriate date.
-   5. Enroll the patient, but only once the transplantation happened (the information about the transplatation and the donor should also added to the system)
+   #.
+Enroll the patient, but only once the transplantation happened (the information about the transplatation and the donor should also added to the system).

 .. note:: A SOAS listing for recipients who are on the **Swiss waiting list** should follow this format and range: RS -[1901-2024]-[0001-9999] (for example, RS-2000-0002).
 For recipients on the *Foreign waiting list*, the SOAS listing ID should follow this format: RF -[1901-2024]-[0001-9999].
 [1901-2024] corresponds to the listing year, [0001-9999] to the current case number.